yingCMU/Reinforcement_Learning_udacity/Monte Carlo.md

 we can iterate this process: use any random policy to estimate values, update policy to optimal policy then continue with the new iteration.
 The problem is we may never truly explore non-optimal policies enough to know whether they are truly sub-optimal.
 Early perception can be incorrect.
+## when to update Q table?
+When to improve policy
+1. after all episode are collected
+2. after every episode: In our current algorithm for Monte Carlo control, we collect a large number of episodes to build the Q-table (as an estimate for the action-value function corresponding to the agent's current policy).
+Then, after the values in the Q-table have converged, we use the table to come up with an improved policy.
+Maybe it would be more efficient to update the Q-table after every episode.
+Then, the updated Q-table could be used to improve the policy.
+That new policy could then be used to generate the next episode, and so on.
+- incremental mean
+- Constant-alpha: emphasize more on recent update
 ## MC Control
 if the agent alternates between these two steps, with:
 - Step 1: using the policy \piπ to construct the Q-table, and